-Can I call my existing customers that are listed on the TPS / CTPS register?
+Can I call my existing customers listed on the TPS / CTPS register?

-The regulations state that you should not make any unsolicited direct marketing calls to any individual or organisation listed on the registers, unless they have told you directly that they do not object to you calling them, i.e. they have taken a positive action that invites or opts in to receiving sales and / or marketing telephone calls from you.
+The regulations state that you should not make any unsolicited direct marketing calls to any individual or organisation listed on the registers unless they have told you directly that they do not object to you calling them, i.e. they have taken a positive action that invites or opts in to receive sales and/or marketing telephone calls from you.

 What if I’m not selling anything?

 If you are genuinely not making a call with an end purpose of making a sale, i.e. for pure market research, then you do not need to screen against the registers.
 That said, if you make what starts out to be a research call to someone on the register, then during the call it becomes a sales call, or if you call with market research one day, then the following week call again to try and sell them something, this does require screening.
 This practice is commonly referred to as “Sugging” – Selling Under the Guise of Research – with a view to bypassing the TPS laws.
 It by-passes nothing, and the practice carries the risk of severe fines.